Calculus: Modern

 These ideas were arranged into a true calculus of infinitesimals by Gottfried Wilhelm Leibniz, who was originally accused of plagiarism by Newton.
 He is now regarded as an independent inventor of and contributor to calculus.
 His contribution was to provide a clear set of rules for working with infinitesimal quantities, allowing the computation of second and higher derivatives, and providing the product rule and chain rule, in their differential and integral forms.
 Unlike Newton, Leibniz put painstaking effort into his choices of notation.

 Today, Leibniz and Newton are usually both given credit for independently inventing and developing calculus.
-Newton was the first to apply calculus to general physics and Leibniz developed much of the notation used in calculus today.
-The basic insights that both Newton and Leibniz provided were the laws of differentiation and integration, emphasizing that differentiation and integration are inverse processes, second and higher derivatives, and the notion of an approximating polynomial series.
+Newton was the first to apply calculus to general physics.
+Leibniz developed much of the notation used in calculus today.
+The basic insights that both Newton and Leibniz provided led to their development of the laws of differentiation and integration, their emphasis that differentiation and integration are inverse processes, their development of methods for calculating the second and higher derivatives, and their statement of the notion for approximating a polynomial series.

 When Newton and Leibniz first published their results, there was great controversy over which mathematician (and therefore which country) deserved credit.
 Newton derived his results first (later to be published in his Method of Fluxions), but Leibniz published his "Nova Methodus pro Maximis et Minimis" first.
 Newton claimed Leibniz stole ideas from his unpublished notes, which Newton had shared with a few members of the Royal Society.
 This controversy divided English-speaking mathematicians from continental European mathematicians for many years, to the detriment of English mathematics.
 A careful examination of the papers of Leibniz and Newton shows that they arrived at their results independently, with Leibniz starting first with integration and Newton with differentiation.
 It is Leibniz, however, who gave the new discipline its name.
 Newton called his calculus "the science of fluxions", a term that endured in English schools into the 19th century.
 The first complete treatise on calculus to be written in English and use the Leibniz notation was not published until 1815.

 Since the time of Leibniz and Newton, many mathematicians have contributed to the continuing development of calculus.
 One of the first and most complete works on both infinitesimal and integral calculus was written in 1748 by Maria Gaetana Agnesi.